colour-and-fragrance-guides-by-ValentinaChirico

 • unisex: Citrus, Amber, Oriental and Fougère

 One of my favourite fragrances is Mon Guerlain Eau de Toilette, which is described as a Citrus Oriental.
-As work experience taught me, each personality may find a suitable emanation into a sub-slice of this chart… so they may like or dislike my perfume and this is just a matter of personal taste.
+As work experience taught me, each personality may find a suitable emanation into a sub-slice of this chart… Others may like or hate my perfume; that’s just a matter of personal taste so I don’t mind.

 Explore a world of colours, scents and feelings on ValentinaChirico.com